 It's good for the American people to see what's going on.

-It's good for the American people to know the scope of the investigation into the president that they elected, who's duly elected, who was whose name was on a ballot.
+It's good for the American people to know the scope of the investigation into the president that they elected, who's duly elected, whose name was on a ballot.

-And if you're a conservative as I am a conservative, I looked at people like you and Mark Meadows, and frankly, I've got to put Devin Nunes in that group.
+And if you're a conservative, as I am a conservative, I look to people like you and Mark Meadows, and frankly, I've got to put Devin Nunes in the group.

 We wouldn't have known about the FISA abuse.

-We wouldn't be pursuing the fact that not only did Hillary Clinton commit crimes and was information taken from foreign intelligence sources off of that mom and pop shop server that she acid washed and bleach bid and and broke up our devices on after she violated the espionage act, but I then look at the treatment that she received from Comey and Strzok and Paige and Struck who interviewed her and the exoneration written before the investigation.
+We wouldn't be pursuing the fact that not only did Hillary Clinton commit crimes and was information taken from foreign intelligence sources off of that mom-and-pop shop server that she acid washed and bleach-bid and broke up her devices on after she violated the Espionage Act, but I then look at the treatment that she received from Comey and Strzz and Paige and Strzzok who interviewed her and the exoneration written before the investigation.

 Did you ever hear of exonerations being written months before you interview the people involved in a case?